urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/8-subscriptions.md

 ## Receiving updates

-Assuming the `%watch` succeeded, your agent will now begin receiving any `%fact`s the agent to which you've subscribed publishes on the path to which you've subscribed.
+Assuming the `%watch` succeeded, your agent will now begin receiving any `%fact`s the other agent publishes on the path to which you've subscribed.
 These `%fact`s will also come in to your agent's `on-agent` arm in a `sign`, just like the initial `%watch-ack`.
 The `%fact` `sign` will have the following format:

 ```hoon
 [%fact =cage]